 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 The circadian rhythm is the internal body clock regulating all the body's functions that cycle over a 24 to 25 hour time period.
-These rhythms are reset daily to match a 24 hour day by factors such as exposure to daylight and social cues, for example when we eat our meals.
+These rhythms are reset daily to match a 24 hour day by such factors as exposure to daylight and social cues, for example when we eat our meals.

 The internal clock can be advanced (moved forward so you are sleepy earlier in the evening) or delayed (moved backwards so you are more awake late into the night) by changing the timing of light exposure and other social cues.
-However, the internal clock can only be adjusted by 1-2 hours per day in either direction per day with these maneuvers.
+However, the internal clock can only be adjusted by 1-2 hours per day in either direction with these maneuvers.
 When individuals try to alter their rhythms by more than this, they tend to feel poorly with fatigue, sleepiness and nausea (as seen with jet lag, for example).

 It often takes several days to fully adjust our circadian rhythms to a new schedule and thus going back and forth between schedules over the course of a few days can be difficult.
-This problem is often seen in persons who perform rotating shift work.
+This problem is often seen in those who perform rotating shift work.
 They feel chronically fatigued and tend to suffer from a lack of adequate sleep.

 Like delaying your internal clock, advancing your circadian rhythms (going to bed earlier and waking up earlier) can be achieved by behavioral modifications.
 Getting early morning light exposure, avoiding light exposure late in the day, eating meals earlier and avoiding late day exercise all can help with advancing the body's clock.
 This tends to be more difficult to do than delaying your clock, so patience and persistence may be needed.

-The use of melatonin or other agents that might help with advancing the circadian rhythm should best be done under the care of a physician.
+The use of melatonin or other agents that might help with advancing the circadian rhythm should be done under the care of a physician.

 This article is a NetWellness exclusive.